ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 1. Generates Policy Manager ID as per default Policy Manger ID generation logic defined below:
    * Policy Manager ID should only be numeric
    * Policy Manager ID generated should be of length of 2 digits (The partner manager will utilize 10 to 50, Policy Manager will utilize 51 to 90.).
    * Policy Manager ID length should be configurable.
-(Note : Policy Manager should start with the first no with the defined digits for a count of 40)
+(Note: Policy Manager should start with the first no with the defined digits for a count of 40)
    * Each new Policy Manager ID should be incremented by 1 for each new request
    * Policy Manager ID generation should start from 51
    * Each generated ID should be unique